Ultimate Guide to Breadcrumbs Schema Markup Generator

 - Name: The text you want to display for each breadcrumb link (e.g., "Home," "Products," "Laptops").

-- URL (Item): The full URL that each breadcrumb link should point to.
+- URL (Item): The full URL to which each breadcrumb link should point.

 The generator will require you to list these items in their hierarchical order, from the highest level (e.g., Homepage) to the current page's parent.
-The current page itself is usually not linked in a breadcrumb trail.
+The current page is usually not a part of the homepage trail.

 : Set to "BreadcrumbList